 No one wants their relationships to end.
 It’s a terrifying feeling that we all want to avoid.
 But life seldom gives us what we want.
-Separation from your spouse or partner can most certainly be difficult and can severely affect your emotional, mental and physical health.
-Although a temporary separation between couples can often help to rekindle the relationship, most of the times a separation leads to a divorce and the death of the relationship.
+Couple separation can most certainly be difficult and can severely affect your emotional, mental and physical health.
+Although a temporary couple separation can often help to rekindle the relationship, most of the time a separation leads to a divorce and the death of the relationship.

 “Love never dies a natural death.
-It dies because we don’t know how to replenish its source, it dies of blindness and errors and betrayals.
-It dies of illness and wounds, it dies of weariness, of witherings, or tarnishings, but never a natural death.”
+It dies because we don’t know how to replenish its source, it dies of blindness and errors, and betrayals.
+It dies of illness and wounds, it dies of weariness, of witherings, or tarnishings, but never a natural death.” – Anais Nin

 The 7 Stages of Couple Separation